Gerschtli/dwm-status/README.md

 ## Requirements

-Cargo, rustc and lib{dbus,gdk-pixbuf,glib,notify}-dev are required to build the binary.
+`cargo`, `rustc` and `lib{dbus,gdk-pixbuf,glib,notify}-dev` are required to build the binary.
 To set the status text `xsetroot` is used.

+The `upower` daemon has to be running for the battery feature for receiving DBus messages.

 ## Build and run